-(http://www.hsc.wvu.edu/som/GME/Policies/ACGMECoreCompetencies.aspx)
+(https://medicine.hsc.wvu.edu/media/365654/acgme-core-competencies.pdf)

-Program Design
+Program Design/Aims

 West Virginia University is proud to have one of the few ophthalmic plastic surgery fellowships in the United States.
-This fellowship is a two year program, fully accredited by the ACGME, and sponsored by ASOPRS.
+This fellowship is a two year program, fully accredited by the ACGME.
 The West Virginia University Eye Institute is the only tertiary eye center in West Virginia and draws patients from around the state and the surrounding areas.
 This comprehensive service package and geographical catchment area provide a great range of pathology, allowing an excellent educational experience.

 In addition to a well-rounded experience, one of the strengths of this fellowship is the emphasis on disease and surgery of the orbit.
-This is exemplified by the multidisciplinary skull base work and the thyroid eye clinic.
+This is exemplified by the multidisciplinary skull base work, the thyroid eye clinic, and the vascular malformation clinic.
 During your tenure you will be a part of the WVU skull base team and participate in all aspects of clinical evaluation, preparation, surgery, and follow-up.
 In all aspects of this training the fellow is expected to learn, implement, and exemplify the core competencies set forth by the Accreditation Council for Graduate Medical Education.
 To enhance your cosmetic experience, you will be required to rotate in a cosmetic private practice as arranged by the Program Director.